vim-advent-calendar/vimways.org/content/2019/personal-notetaking-in-vim/index.md

 ## Intro

-Here I'm going to detail how I went about integrating Vim with my environment to create a notetaking experience that fit with my workflow.
-What I'm trying to show is that the lines between Vim, your shell, and your desktop can be crossed, and that part of the power of Vim is it's ability to integrate with other tools.
+Part of Vim's power is how it can integrate with its environment.
+It can interact with external programs, external scripts can interact with Vim, and Vim is of course scriptable.
+Here, I'm going to detail an example of weaving Vim with other applications and the environment to implement a notetaking methodology that I personally use.

-## Context
+My notetaking has changed a lot over the years, from little to no notetaking (I don't recommend!), to experimenting with off-the-shelf tools ([Simplenote][simplenote], [Standardnotes][standardnote], [Vimwiki][vimwiki]), to experimenting with various knowledge management methodologies, to rolling my own framework for [Zettelkasten][zettelkasten] in Vim.
+I haven't yet reached the ideal setup, but it's feeling close, and it's reached a point where I can comfortably.

-My notetaking has changed a lot over the years, from little to no notetaking (I don't recommend!), to experimenting with off-the-shelf tools ([Simplenote][simplenote], [Standardnotes][standardnote], [Vimwiki][vimwiki]), to experimenting with various knowledge management methodologies, to rolling my own in Vim.
-I haven't yet reached the ideal setup, but it's feeling close.
+### Sidenote: Create + Consume in Vim

-### Create + Consume in Vim
+Yes, you did see non-Vim tools in my list of previously used tools for notes...
 It should be noted that I was using Vim as my main editor long before I switched to using Vim to take notes.
-The reason why is that for a time I knew I wanted to create and edit notes using Vim, but I wanted to be able to read those notes in other ways, such as rich text from rendered markdown (Simplenote), or a wiki that was navigable in a browser.
+The reason why is that for a time I knew I wanted to create and edit notes using Vim, but I wanted to be able to read those notes in other ways, such as rich text from rendered markdown (Simplenote), or a wiki that was navigable in a browser (Vimwiki).
 The times I used Vim to edit was frustrating, because I needed to fit with a workflow that required rebuilding a wiki after editing, or opening one file at a time for something like Simplenote.

 Finally, I realized that I didn't actually need to read rich text or navigate hyperlinks with a mouse in a browser.
 I could create *and consume* in Vim!